nx-lr/protea/readme.md

 }
 ```

 Variables can be created from patterns.
-In the previous examples, the `*` variable acted as a catch-all, matching all remaining values (see Exhaustive warning).
+In the previous examples, the `_` variable acted as a catch-all.
 You could instead create a variable without a leading underscore to use it later in the block.

 ```dart
 switch f() {